1. Purpose and rationale

-8.3 The Academic Registrar or nominee will determine, in consultation with the Head of School, whether the student is to be given a deferred examination, subject to provision of relevant supporting documentation5.
+8.4 The Academic Registrar or nominee will determine, in consultation with the Head of School, whether the student is to be given a deferred examination, subject to provision of relevant supporting documentation4.

-9.1 Where an examination is impacted by an unexpected interruption (eg power failure, computer/software malfunction, earthquake, bomb threat, fire alarm etc) the supervisor will implement appropriate action.
+9.1 Where an examination is impacted by an unexpected interruption (for example, a power failure, computer/software malfunction, earthquake, bomb threat, fire alarm etc) the supervisor will implement appropriate action.

 9.2 Minor disruptions to an examination (for a period of 15 minutes or less) will be accommodated by the provision of an equivalent period of additional time added to the end of the allocated examination time.